Android-for-Python/Android-for-Python-Users/README.md

 Occurs because the default behavior of the Python `sh` package changed.

-Workaround: in buildozer.spec set `p4a.branch = develop` then run `buildozer appclean` and rebuild.
+Workaround: in buildozer.spec set `p4a.branch = develop`.

 And [as always appclean](#changing-buildozerspec).